-Minors in business, psychological science, and public health are offered fully through the MAP program for students from selected MAP majors.
+Minors in business and psychological science are offered fully through the MU-Online programs for students from selected MU-Online majors.
 See the the corresponding section in this catalog for requirements.
-Other minors listed in this Catalog may be available for completion based on students' previous transfer coursework and course offerings in MAP.
+Other minors listed in this Catalog may be available for completion based on students' previous transfer coursework and course offerings in MU-Online.